nprapps/stl-lobbying/README.md

 Update the data
 ---------------

-Notes on how the data is stored:
+**Getting it**

+Data will be emailed to us from the Missouri State Board of Ethics each month.
+They will send us an `.xlsx` file with three tabs: individual expenditures, solicitations, and group expenditures.
+This file should be renamed for the current year (e.g. `2013.xlsx`) and placed in the directory `data/expenditures/`.
+If we already have a partial data file for the current year, simply replace it.

+**Updating other datasets**

 * The canonical representation of the legislators is the [legislator demographics Google document](https://docs.google.com/spreadsheet/ccc?key=0AlXMOHKxzQVRdFFQRzBuLUxhN0JubjlvRVA2SlpVVlE&usp=drive_web#gid=0).
 This document should only ever contain the current legislators.
 If a district is vacant you should include a row for it with the word `VACANT` in the `last_name` column.
+This will cause the `vacant` flag to be set on the correct `Legislator` database entry (other fields will be set to blank).
-* The canonical source for company names and industries is the [organization name lookup Google document](https://docs.google.com/spreadsheet/ccc?key=0AlXMOHKxzQVRdFJNMlZTXy1pSFNRUHJIR3RVSWhJSGc&usp=drive_web#gid=0).
+* The canonical source for lobbying organization names and categories is the [organization name lookup Google document](https://docs.google.com/spreadsheet/ccc?key=0AlXMOHKxzQVRdFJNMlZTXy1pSFNRUHJIR3RVSWhJSGc&usp=drive_web#gid=0).
 New organizations/organization misspellings should be added to this document.
-* The data itself lives in three CSVs: `data/individual_expenditures.csv', 'data/group_expenditures.csv', and 'data/solicitation_expenditures'.
-Each of these documents should be replaced locally before the update process is run.

-To load the data, run:
+**Loading the data**

 `fab local_bootstrap`

 This will fetch the two documents mentioned above.
 Any warnings or errors will be printed to the console once the loader is finished.

 Errors **must** be resolved before you complete the update process.
 If an error refers to an unknown organization name then it should be added to the [organization name lookup Google document](https://docs.google.com/spreadsheet/ccc?key=0AlXMOHKxzQVRdFJNMlZTXy1pSFNRUHJIR3RVSWhJSGc&usp=drive_web#gid=0).

-Be sure to test the site before you deploy!
+Warnings do not need to be resolved unless they indicate the source data is invalid.
+There are likely to be a small number of date errors each year.
+We can safely ignore these.

+Rerun the loader until all errors have been successfully resolved.
+(If doing a lot of this you can just load recent data using `fab local_bootstrap_sample`.

+**Test the site**

 `python app.py`

+**Deploy**

-To rerender and deploy the site using the new data:
+Finally rerender and deploy the site to production:

 `fab production stable deploy deploy_pages`